BNasmith/PTForsyth/PTFWorkofChrist.md

 deep.
 There it is that we are carried into questions which the Cross alone can answer.
-How shall I know how much repentance is deep enough ?
-Where find a repentance wide enough to cover the sin of a guilty world ?
-Could Christ offer that ?
-No ; directly, He could not.
+How shall I know how much repentance is deep enough?
+Where find a repentance wide enough to cover the sin of a guilty world?
+Could Christ offer that?
+No; directly, He could not.
 He could not offer it as a pathos, a personal ex- perience, for He had no guilt.
 But, then, guilt is much more than a sense of guilt.
 And the